sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/metrics.md

 When a check includes correctly configured `command` and `output_metric_format` attributes, Sensu will extract the specified metrics from the check output and add them to the event data in the [metrics attribute][5].

-You can also configure the check `output_metric_handlers` attribute to use a Sensu handler that is equipped to handle Sensu metrics.
-Read the [checks reference][3] or [InfluxDB handler guide][23] to learn more.

 ### Supported output metric formats

 Sensu supports the following formats for check output metric extraction.